-Machine-to-machine (M2M) communication stands for any technology that enables the automated exchange of information and the performance of actions between electronic devices without requiring the assistance of humans.
+Sometimes called server-to-server, machine-to-machine (M2M) communication stands for any technology that enables the automated exchange of information and the performance of actions between electronic devices without requiring the assistance of humans.
 In some M2M applications, the electronic devices exchange their information with a central control unit/application which processes the information for humans.